gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

   aria-label="Interactive antisymmetric order-3 magic hexagon">
 </object>

-Notice how this makes many constraints disappear.
-The lines crossing the center sum to 0 automatically because all numbers cancel out.
-The other lines are the opposites of their mirrored lines, so if one sums to 0, the other sums to 0 automatically too.
+Notice how many constraints disappear.
+Every line through the center sums to zero automatically because its values cancel in opposite pairs.
+Every other line has an antipodal line with the sum of antipodal opposite numbers.
+If one of them sums to zero, so does the other.

-It's important to notice that while simplifying the constraints, we also introduce the risk that no solutions satisfy them.
+Of course, simplifying the constraints introduces a risk: perhaps no solutions satisfy the extra symmetry at all.
+At this point, antisymmetry was not a theorem.
 It was simply a plausible place to search.

-But once I started thinking about the zero-sum hexagons, another structure appeared.
+But once I started thinking about zero-sum hexagons, another structure appeared.

 ### Observation 2: Every zero-sum hexagon is a repetition of the same 6-point ring

-Consider any hexagon, zero-sum or not.
-Take the six cells surrounding any interior point and add the alternating pattern $$[-1,+1,-1,+1,-1,+1]$$.
-Leave the central cell unchanged.
+Consider any hexagonal grid, zero-sum or not.
+Take the six cells surrounding any interior point and add the alternating pattern $$[-1,+1,-1,+1,-1,+1].$$ Leave the central cell unchanged.

-Notice that every straight line that intersects this ring pattern receives either no contribution or two opposite contributions: 1 and -1.
-Its total therefore remains unchanged.
-Thus you can add any multiple of this pattern without affecting any line sum.
+Every straight line that intersects this ring receives either no contribution or two opposite contributions, $+1$ and $-1$.
+Its sum therefore remains unchanged.
+We can add any multiple of this pattern without changing a single line sum.

-These local alternating rings form a basis - you can build any zero-sum hexagon as a linear combination of these rings.
-I will omit the proof for brevity, but it is fairly straightforward - go by induction and "peel" these rings from the hexagon, starting from outer layer.
+These local alternating rings form a basis: every zero-sum hexagon can be built as a unique linear combination of them.
+I will omit the proof for brevity, but the idea is fairly straightforward.
+Starting at the outer layer, choose ring coefficients that cancel its cells, then peel the layer away and continue inward by induction.

 [**Visualization 3 — The alternating-ring move**

-An order-(n) zero-sum hexagon therefore has two equivalent representations:
+An order-$n$ zero-sum hexagon therefore has two equivalent representations:

-* its visible cell values;
+- its visible cell values;
-* an order-((n-1)) potential field describing how much of each local ring it contains.
+- an order-$(n-1)$ potential field, recording how much of each local ring it contains.

-This second representation solves all line-sum constraints by construction.
-But it does not guarantee that the visible values will be distinct or consecutive.
+The potential representation satisfies every line-sum constraint by construction.It does not, however, guarantee that the visible values are distinct and consecutive.
 Those remain difficult global conditions.

-Instead of searching among arbitrary arrangements and repeatedly repairing broken lines, we can search entirely inside the space where every line already sums to zero.
+Instead of searching among arbitrary arrangements and repeatedly repairing broken lines, we can now search entirely inside the space where every line already sums to zero.

 ## Chapter 2: Finding New Hexagons (With AI For Coding)

-Around the same time, I had been helping to presolve problems for the [Midnight Code Cup 2026](https://midnightcodecup.org/), a programming competition in which using LLMs is explicitly encouraged.
-Many of the tasks in this competition are optimization problems.
-My main takeaway from that LLMs can be unusually effective at helping develop **domain-specific** solvers, blowing the general-purpose solvers (z3, OR-Tools) out of the water.
+Around the same time, I had been helping to pre-solve problems for the [Midnight Code Cup 2026](https://midnightcodecup.org/), a programming competition in which using LLMs is explicitly encouraged.
+Many of its tasks are optimization problems.
+My main takeaway was that LLMs can be unusually effective at developing domain-specific solvers, leaving general-purpose tools such as Z3 and OR-Tools far behind.

-So instead of employing a generic constraint solver, I went to GPT-5.6 Sol, and gave it more freedom with the problem.
-I did pint out the antisymmetry restriction, and the potential-field representation.
-The model searched for the related concepts on the Internet and followed up by additionally connecting the structure to **Heffter arrays**: combinatorial arrangements of signed integers with prescribed zero-sum conditions.
+So instead of reaching for another generic constraint solver, I went to GPT-5.6 Sol and gave it more freedom with the problem.
+I pointed out the antisymmetry restriction and the potential-field representation.
+The model searched for related concepts and connected the problem to Heffter arrays: combinatorial arrangements of signed integers with prescribed zero-sum conditions.
 The problems are not identical, but the connection suggested better ways to organize values and exchange them while controlling the affected sums.

-The resulting program abandoned the generic constraint-solver approach in favor of custom simulated annealing.
-I've done some due diligence with several optimization rounds: asked to use numba for the hot loops, identified memory allocation/randomization bottlenecks with `perf`, and soon we squeezed another 50% of performance from the program.
+The resulting program abandoned the generic constraint-solver approach in favor of custom simulated annealing.I then did some due diligence through several rounds of optimization: asked the model to use Numba for the hot loops, identified memory-allocation and random-number-generation bottlenecks with `perf`, and eventually squeezed another 50% of performance out of the program.

-Then I left it run on my home server for a few days across ~24 CPU cores.
+Then I left it running on my home server for a few days across roughly 24 CPU cores.

-As I hoped, this combination of the optimized search algorithm and the reduced search space worked very well, and soon I discovered the magic hexagons of orders up to n=21.
+As I had hoped, the combination of a smaller search space and a specialized solver worked remarkably well.
+Soon I had discovered magic hexagons of every order up to $n=21$.
 Here they are:

 <section class="hexagon-viewer" data-hexagon-viewer>
   <div class="hexagon-viewer__stage">